naizhengtan/CobraSAT/README.md

 # CobraSAT

-Using SAT/SMT solvers to solve the problem of checking _view_-serializability. 🐍
+Using SAT/SMT solvers to check serializability of _black-box_ databases. 🐍

 ## Usage